 Applicants may be required to submit a Drainage Assessment.
-Further information on this is provided in the Water Assessment and Drainage Assessment Guide10.
-A drainage assessment is sitespecific and intended to clearly outline the impact that the proposed development has in both surface water and foul drainage terms.
+Further information on this is provided in the Water Assessment and Drainage Assessment Guide.
+A drainage assessment is site-specific and intended to clearly outline the impact that the proposed development has in both surface water and foul drainage terms.
 It should also consider flood risk where appropriate.

 Applicants will need to make appropriate provision for the collection, treatment, decontamination and disposal of all surface and foul water arising from your proposed development and the site within which it sits.
 Separate systems must be employed for the treatment of surface water and foul drainage.
+Applicants should consult Scottish Water's Surface Water Policy on the appropriate treatment of surface water and foul water discharge.
 Adequate consideration must also be given to the impact of the proposed development on the drainage catchment area.